supercollider/example-plugins/README.md

 ## Installing

-You can install each folder -- or the entire repository -- as you would a quark: `Quarks.gui` => `Install a folder`.

-Alternatively, you can copy, move, or symbolic link the folder into your Extensions folder.
+Copy, move, or symbolic link the folder into your Extensions folder.
 You can find out which one that is by evaluating `Platform.userExtensionDir` in sclang.
 You can install the plugin(s) system-wide by copying to `Platform.systemExtensionDir`.

 If you're not using sclang, the installation method varies.
 Ask the developer(s) of the client if you're not sure how.